josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-Attribute directives don't have an associated template.
+Attribute directives do not have an associated template.

 </div>